What’s an ADU?

 Are There Other Requirements for an ADU?

-Limits on height and lot placement are common.
-Some jurisdictions require some kind of compatibility with the primary residence.
-Some dictate what direction the front door must face.
+Limits on height and lot placement are the norm.
+Some jurisdictions require some kind of design compatibility with the primary residence.
 Requirements are updated periodically so check for the most current.

 What are the Benefits of an ADU?

 ● Facilitates “Aging-in-Place” aka downsizing and “Generation Swap.”